Rheumatology

 Gout and pseudogout

-Gout is the most common type of inflammatory arthritis, and it’s often said to be the most painful.
-Attacks of gout usually come on very quickly, often during the night.
-The symptoms of gout are caused by certain chemical processes that take place within your body.
-In Gout a substance called urate and in pseudo-gout a substance called calcium-pyrophosphate dihydrate, builds up and forms crystals in your joints, which can lead to painful inflammation.
+Gout is the most common type of inflammatory arthritis and is often considered the most painful.
+Attacks of gout usually come on very quickly, often during the night, and are caused by certain chemical processes that take place within your body.
 Typical symptoms may include intensely painful, red, hot and swollen joints with the skin over the joint appearing shiny and peeling.

 Scleroderma

-Is a long-term condition that causes your skin to thicken and harden, but it can also affect your internal organs.
+A long-term condition that causes your skin to thicken and harden, but it can also affect your internal organs.
 It’s an autoimmune disease, which means your immune system attacks your body’s own tissues.
-It’s one of a number of conditions called connective tissue diseases.

 Dermatomyositis & Polymyositis

-Myositis means inflammation of the muscles (myo = muscle, itis = inflammation).
-It causes pain and weakness.
-Polymyositis affects many areas (poly = many), mainly the larger muscles like those around your shoulders, hips and thighs.
-When polymyositis develops alongside a skin rash, the condition is called dermatomyositis (derm = skin).
+Myositis means inflammation of the muscles which causes pain and weakness.
+Polymyositis affects many areas, mainly the larger muscles like those around your shoulders, hips and thighs.
+When polymyositis develops alongside a skin rash, the condition is called dermatomyositis.

 Sjogren's syndrome